kubernetes/enhancements/keps/sig-auth/3331-structured-config-for-oidc-authentication/README.md

 question.
 -->

-The feature should work 99.9% of the time.
+The feature should work 99.9% of the time (SLOs for actual requests should not change in any way compared to the flag-based OIDC configuration).

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?